What is an audition and why is it important in theater arts training?

 If you are cast...

-- You are limited to one minute for your song and one minute for your monologue.
+- You are limited to 2 minutes to perform your song and monologue.
 Show the best of your talents!

 - Sing an appropriate song in your range – a children’s song or show tune is recommended.

 - Be sure you bring your music on a device that can be plugged into our speaker, or bring your own speaker already paired.
 Your musical accompaniment should be without vocals.